 According to Food Allergy Research and Education:

-1 in 13 children have food allergies in the U.S.
+1 in 13 children has food allergies in the U.S.

 Food allergies determine how we eat at home, which restaurants we enjoy, who we hire to watch A.J. while we’re away and requires us to keep his EpiPen handy for food allergy emergencies.
 We’ve taken a very cautious approach to celebrating Halloween with food allergies until I heard about the Teal Pumpkin Project.